the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // ['Robin', 'Sarah', 'Esther', 'Liam']
 ~~~~~~~

 That's excactly what developers strive for these days: After variables have been assigned once, never change them again.
 Instead, derive new values from them by assigning these to new variables.
 Hence use methods that return new values and leave the values they operate on intact.
-In modern JavaScript, you will rarely see developers see using the `push()` method and rather its immutable sibling the `concat()` method.
+In modern JavaScript, you will rarely see developers using the `push()` method and rather see them using its immutable sibling the `concat()` method.

 Striving for predictable code means embracing immutablity.
 As a rule of thumb: Always check for methods that return new values instead of changing the original values.
 You can already see the difference on how these methods are called.
 Use the one which let's you assign the returned new value to a new variable: